Join Us - Volunteer Today!

 - After attending orientation and completing the background check, individuals are welcomed as new Center volunteers and can begin getting involved!

 The San Diego LGBT Community Center is committed to providing the highest quality service to our community and constituents.
 While The Center respects the right to privacy of all citizens, we also have a responsibility to make every attempt to provide the safest space possible for our youth, families, children, seniors, disabled and other more vulnerable members of our community.
 In light of this duty, regular volunteers are required to participate in fingerprint checks, in addition to a brief review of publically available criminal databases.
 Thank you for your cooperation and for helping us create a safe and comfortable space for all.

 For more information about volunteering at The Center, contact the volunteer coordinator at email@example.com or 619.692.2077 x202.

 AIDS Walk San Diego

 AIDS Walk San Diego, held annually, is the largest one-day HIV/AIDS fundraiser in San Diego.
-This year AIDS Walk San Diego will be on Sunday, Sept.
-30. Volunteers are needed from June to October every year to prepare for the Walk, helping with administrative tasks and outreach campaigns.
+AIDS Walk San Diego takes place on the last Sunday of September.
+Volunteers are needed from June to October every year to prepare for the Walk, helping with administrative tasks and outreach campaigns.
 Of course we also need a ton of help the day of the event, doing everything from working a water station to registration.